 I am an applied economist working on education, personnel, labor and development economics.

-I work as a research economist in the Research Department at CAF (Development Bank of Latin America) in the beautiful city of Buenos Aires.
-Previously, I was a Max Weber Postdoctoral Fellow at the European University Institute (2014-2016).
+I work as an economist in the Research Department at CAF (Development Bank of Latin America) in the beautiful city of Buenos Aires.
+Previously, I was a Max Weber Fellow at the European University Institute (2014-2016) in Florence.
 I hold a Ph.D in Economics from the Paris School of Economics and I graduated from the Master in Public Policy at the University of Chicago.

 You can reach me at restrada (at) caf.com

-"Benefits to Elite Schools and the Formation of Expected Returns to Education: Evidence from Mexico City" with J. Gignoux (this version: March, 2016)
+NEW: "Benefits to Elite Schools and the Expected Returns to Education: Evidence from Mexico City" with J. Gignoux (this version: December, 2016)

 Revise and Resubmit: European Economic Review